cerebral-legacy/cerebral-website/app/markdown/state.md

 ### Mutation methods
 The methods you use to change the state of your application are typical mutation methods you know from JavaScript.
-Collection methods however returns the mutated value instead of the value the corresponding Array.prototype method returns. **Note!** These methods are not available when an action runs asynchronously.
+Collection methods however returns the mutated value instead of the value the corresponding Array.prototype method returns.

+A couple of things to note:

+1. These methods are not available when in asynchronous actions.
+You always use synchronous actions to change the state of your application
+2. All the methods changes the state store immediately, which means you can grab the changed state right after a change

 ```javascript
 function myAction ({state}) {